The Science Behind Essential Oils: What Research Really Says

 The Science Behind Essential Oils: What Research Really Says About Benefits

 You are probably wondering which essential oil benefits have the best backing and which are mostly hype.
 Companies claim many things, but we need to look at the evidence.
-Let us walk through the categories people care about most.
+Using pure certified organic oils from Lively Living offer above average benefits due to the purity.

 Stress, mood and agitation

-This is the top reason many people plug in a diffuser.
+This is the top reason many people us a diffuser.
 They want to relieve stress after a long day.
 So, does anything real happen beyond the pleasant smell and a quiet moment to breathe?

 Sleep and relaxation